What are five benefits of joining a club or society?

 – Introduce five benefits for personal and professional development to joining clubs and societies

 – Offer activities to check comprehension and guide learning

 The range of clubs and societies available at many universities is quite phenomenal and can be one of the most rewarding benefits of studying at a higher-education institute.
 While some students may begin a bachelor’s degree with a clear idea of which club or society they wish to join, the truth is that many students rarely take this opportunity into much consideration – particularly when there are so many other aspects of settling in to distract you.
-To make the decision somewhat easier for students, this lesson builds on Lesson 1’s discussion of societies and clubs by highlighting five of the most important benefits that encourage students to sign up to these rewarding extra-curricular activities.
+To make the decision somewhat easier for students, this chapter builds on Chapter 1’s discussion of societies and clubs by highlighting five of the most important benefits that encourage students to sign up to these rewarding extra-curricular activities.